 Do I need to worry about a stabbing pain in my chest?

-Written by: Dr Pierluigi Costanzo
+Written in association with: Dr Pierluigi Costanzo

 Edited by: Sophie Kennedy